 Anthropology News is the association’s major vehicle for information about deaths of our colleagues, but it is only as good as the information received.
 As a service to the discipline, please notify AN editor Natalie Konopinski as soon as you learn of a death so we can let members know and locate an author.

-If you are volunteering to contribute a death notice, note that they may be up to 500 words and are always enhanced by a photo (jpg preferred).
+If you are volunteering to contribute a death notice, note that they may be up to 500 words and are always enhanced by a photo (jpeg preferred).
 Please check facts with the deceased’s family and colleagues prior to submission.
-American Anthropologist commissions longer obituaries of selected anthropologists after their AN death notices appear; different authors are preferred.
-For information on potential AA obituaries, contact AA Obituary Editor Sydel Silverman.
+Send your submission to AN editor Natalie Konopinski.

 - Verify death and check facts with the family and/or through the deceased’s department.

 - AN notices are a maximum of 500 words in length.

 - Photographs should be submitted as JPEG or TIFF files.
 For print, the images need to be minimum of 300 dpi.
 Please note that the images for the print version may be cropped to a headshot.

 - Focus on the highlights of the person’s career and contributions to the discipline.

 - Personal opinions, reminiscences and eulogies are appropriate, if there is space.

 - We copyedit all contributions for style, grammar, and length.